 Screen size: 35-inch | Aspect ratio: 21:9 | Resolution: 3,440 x 1,440 | Brightness: 300 cd/m2 | Response time: 4ms | Viewing angle: 172/178 | Contrast ratio: 2,000:1 | Color support: sRGB 100% | Weight: 26 pounds

-The Agon AG352UCG from AOC is a 21:9 IPS panel that prides itself on its stately 3,440 x 1,440 resolution and G-Sync capabilities, making it our top choice for the best gaming monitor in 2017.
+The Agon AG352UCG from AOC is a 21:9 AMVA panel that boasts a stellar 3,440 x 1,440 resolution and features G-Sync capabilities, solidifying it once and for all as the best gaming monitor in 2017.
 This means when paired with an Nvidia graphics card, this monitor uses G-Sync to eliminate screen tearing without adding stress to your PC hardware.
-What’s more, you can expect better response times from the AOC Agon than with its closest competitors, meaning lower latency in games like Overwatch or Lawbreakers that rely on faster pacing.
-The only downsides are that the AOC Agon is rather bulky and quite pricey as well.
-Weighing in at 26 pounds (11.8kg) total, you’ll want to be sure your desk can support it.
+What’s more, you can expect better response times from the AOC Agon than its closest competitors, meaning less input lag in titles like Overwatch or Lawbreakers that rely on faster pacing.
+The only catches are that the AOC Agon is kind of large and a bit expensive as well.
+Coming in at 26 pounds (11.8kg) total, you’ll want to be sure your desk can support it.

 Read the full review: AOC Agon AG352UCG

 Screen Size: 32-inch | Aspect Ratio: 16:9 | Resolution: 3,840 x 2,160 | Brightness: 350 cd/m2 | Response Time: 4ms | Viewing Angle: 178/178 | Contrast Ratio: 1,000:1 | Color Support: sRGB 100% | Weight: 19 lbs